 2,000 researchers working in China took part in our survey and shared their experiences on data sharing.
 We would like to thank the National Science Library of the Chinese Academy of Science for being an integral part of this collaborative project.

 So without any further ado, what did the research actually find?

 The good news is that the majority of researchers surveyed (93%) in China are creating data management plans (DMPs), detailing how data will be collected, stored and shared.
 However the frequency of this planning varies widely, with only 58% doing this for half or more than half of their research.
-This compares to a global average of 70% who have created DMPs, according to the 2018 State of Open Data report from Digital Science
+This compares to a global average of 70% who have created DMPs, according to the 2018 State of Open Data report from Digital Science and figshare.

 For 36% of researchers working in China, DMPs are created only rarely.
 Among those researchers who have never created DMPs (7%), 50% say they have not heard of a DMP before, and 40% say they do not know how to create one.

 However, 69% of researchers in China are “extremely likely” or “likely” to create a DMP in the next two years.
 This suggests that further education on how to create DMPs would have a positive impact by increasing the proportion of researchers who create these regularly as part of their research.
 There is an opportunity from within institutions, with 48% of researchers saying that research offices are best placed to provide them with guidelines and help with research data.